Community Programs and Information

 A: Incident and traffic crash records, including dispatch logs, are available online.
 You can search for your record by report number, name, or a date range.
 To access online dispatch logs, incident reports, and traffic crash reports, CLICK HERE

-Hard copies of incident & traffic crash reports are available Monday through Friday 8:00 a.m. – 4:00 p.m.
+Hard copies of incident and traffic crash reports are available at the police department Monday through Friday 8:00 a.m. – 4:00 p.m.
 Please have your name, incident report number, or traffic crash report number ready for the officer to expedite your request.

 A: Hunting is prohibited in the Huron River and the Huron River Estuary or within 1,000 feet of any dwelling or other building, any public street, right of way, sidewalk, alley, nor or over any public property other than the Spoil Site at the mouth of the Huron River.

-A: Yes, you can get a permit from the City Managers office Monday – Friday between the hours of 8:00am- 4:00 pm
+A: Yes, you can get a permit from the City Manager's office Monday through Friday between the hours of 8:00am- 4:00 pm

-A: The curfew law states juveniles fifteen years old and younger shall not remain in on upon any public place between the hours of 11:00 p.m. and 5:00 a.m. of the following day.
+A: The curfew ordinance states juveniles fifteen years old and younger shall not remain in on upon any public place between the hours of 11:00 p.m. and 5:00 a.m. of the following day.

 RECRUITMENT AND INTERNSHIPS

-The Huron Police Department employs full-time and part-time personnel.
+The Huron Police Department employs only full-time personnel.
 In order to be considered for a sworn position candidates must be certified peace officers through the Ohio Peace Officer Training Academy.

 Locally the EHOVE Career Center and Sandusky High School offer day and night police academies for those interested in a career in law enforcement